Total distance: 5.42 miles

 Trail Surface: Gravel/stone dust

-Trail Markers: benches
+Trail Markers: none

 Use of firearms for deer hunting is not allowed.
 Bow hunting may be allowed.
 BE SAFE: See the specific trail owner/steward’s website for the most up to date details